samuelcaballerolopez/Email-campaigns-Dashboard-automated/README.md

 1.  **Create a Google Cloud Service Account:** Generate a service account in your Google Cloud Project with the necessary permissions to access and modify Google Sheets.
 2.  **Download Service Account Credentials:** Obtain the JSON key file for this service account.
 3.  **Share Google Sheet with Service Account:** Share your target Google Sheet with the email address of the newly created service account (e.g., `your-service-account@your-project-id.iam.gserviceaccount.com`).
 4.  **Set up GitHub Secret for Credentials:** Convert the content of the downloaded JSON key file into a single-line string (removing all line breaks) and store it as a new GitHub Secret.
-For instance, name this secret `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS`.
+For instance, name this secret `GOOGLE_CREDENTIALS_JSON`.
 This secret will then be securely accessed by the GitHub Actions workflow.

 ---